 Everything but the kitchen sink

 Starting life in a strange new city can be overwhelming.
-Having a home outfitted with furniture and household goods can provide comfort, hope and dignity.
+Having a home outfitted with furniture and household goods can provide comfort, dignity and hope.

-Each of these organizations has a demonstrated track record of providing services to refugees and other living on low incomes.
+Each of these organizations has a demonstrated track record of providing services to refugees and others living on low incomes.
 If you have furniture to donate, please contact them directly for details.

 Salvation Army Ottawa has a pick-up service for furniture donations.
-Visit their web site for details and then call 613-247-1435 to arrange pick-up. http://www.thriftstore.ca/ottawa/donating-goods
+Visit their website for details and then call 613-247-1435 ext.
+228 to arrange pick-up. http://www.thriftstore.ca/ottawa/donating-goods

-Please make sure you do not donate any furniture or household items that are heavily damaged or worn — broken lampshade and wobbly chair need not apply!
+Please make sure you do not donate any furniture or household items that are heavily damaged or worn — broken lampshades and wobbly chairs need not apply!
 It costs organizations time and money to dispose of unsuitable items.

 Do refugees need donated furniture?